Rapfff/neuralhydrology/examples/07-Superflex/doc/Language documentation.md

 ##### Input

-	static_input : The static inputs for the whole model precip       : The precipitation
+	static_inputs : The static inputs for the whole model precip       : The precipitation
 	tmin         : The minimal temperature
 	tmax         : The maximal temperature